-The DAAD-Stiftung is awarding the Kassem scholarship for postgraduate students who have research in a field relevant to the pharmaceutical industry in Egypt.
-The scholarship is for a maximum of 3 months duration.
-The call is open for any Egyptian student who is registered for an academic degree irrespective of affiliation.
-Researchers at R&D facilities of pharmaceutical companies based in Egypt are encouraged to apply.
-The application should include a detailed research proposal highlighting its relevance to the pharmaceutical industry.
+The proposal shall contain a detailed research project highlighting its relevance to the pharmaceutical industry.
 The details of the part of the research to be conducted in Germany should be outlined.
-A letter of acceptance from a German academic institution should be provided at the time of application.
-Alternatively, and for affiliates of academic institutions only, an acceptance letter from a German pharmaceutical industrial plant can be provided, in which case the letter should include settlement of intellectual property if required.
+A letter of acceptance from a German institution should be provided at the time of application.
+If necessary, the letter should include settlement of intellectual property

 Prof. Dr. Mahfouz Kassem (1934-2018) born in the village of Shiwa, Dakahlia Governorate, Egypt graduated from the Faculty of Pharmacy, Cairo University in 1956.
 He was appointed at the same faculty after graduation but then moved to the National Research Center in Cairo (NRC).
 He was awarded a scholarship from the Egyptian government to obtain his Ph.D. from Germany.